Skip to main content

 1. Tracking data for the sake of tracking and using more resources than the actual project would have taken.

 Information overload is a risk to grantmakers and grantseekers as they navigate the shift from transactional to transformational philanthropy.
-Collecting, analyzing, and using data to document impact is becoming increasingly important as grantmakers and grantseekers feel the need to garner support for their work.
+Collecting, analyzing, and using data to document impact is becoming increasingly important as grantmakers and grantseekers seek to garner support for their work.
 It can be easy to become overwhelmed dealing with data and even easier to fall into these data traps:

-THE SOLUTION: Create a “one-stop shop” for data and information.
-Set tools and systems in place for storing and sharing knowledge.
-The best data collection efforts occur at the point of service or program delivery, continue through conclusion and include post-reflection opportunity.
-The best strategy for data collection is to do so in conversation with those doing the data collection and make sure there are established next steps.
+• THE SOLUTION: Create a “one-stop shop” for data and information.
+Put tools and systems in place for storing and sharing knowledge.
+The best data collection efforts occur at the point of service or program delivery, continue through conclusion, and include post-reflection opportunities.
+Create your strategy with those doing the data collection and make sure there are established next steps.
 Make data collection intentional and thoughtful.

-THE SOLUTION: Think of your capacity when setting expectations or making a commitment.
+• THE SOLUTION: Think of your capacity when setting expectations or making a commitment.
 Check your resources.
-Do you have the capacity to thoroughly review the data that comes in?
-Do your grantees have the resources to gain the capacity to collect and track more?
+Do you have the capacity to thoroughly review the information that comes in?
+Do your grantees have the capacity to collect and track more data?
 It’s not only a question of resources spent on tracking impacts and outcomes, but also of how we’re compensating the people asked to continually do more with less.

-If you're going to collect data and information as an expression of outcomes and impact, ensure there is someone to make use of it; and that the information itself is useful.
+If you're going to collect data and information to demonstrate outcomes and impact, ensure the information is essential and will be used.

-THE TRAP: Making the assumption that what your organization is doing is not useful or helpful to other organizations.
+• THE TRAP: Assuming what your organization is doing is not helpful to other organizations.

-THE SOLUTION: Be transparent about what you will do with the information you collect.
-Share it with your board, your partners, the field.
-Also be transparent with grantees and communicate expectations.
+• THE SOLUTION: Be transparent about what you will do with the information you collect.
+Share it with your board, partners, and the sector.
+Also, be transparent with grantees and communicate expectations.
 Be intentional.
-Shifting word usage can help give a better representation of funders intent.
 Is it time to reframe the conversation?

-This blog is part of our #PhilanthropyExperience project.
-Insight was pulled from our whitepapers - Guide: Maximize Your Data Collection Efforts and Unintended Consequences: The Hidden Impact of Impact and Outcomes - created in partnership with Sharmila Rao Thakkar, SRT Consulting.
+This blog is part of our #PhilanthropyExperience project and was created in partnership with Sharmila Rao Thakkar, SRT Consulting.
+Insight was pulled from our whitepapers:

 About the Author